C4illin/mastery-chs/lib.typ

 /// function puts top-level headings (chapters) on a new odd page, adds headings
 /// to non-chapter pages, and adds a footer to all pages
 #let template(
-  school: ("Chalmers University of Technology", "University of Gothenburg"),
+  school: ("Chalmers University of Technology"),
   date: datetime.today(),
-  title: "A Chalmers University of Technology Master's thesis template for typst",
+  title: "An Informative Headline describing the Content of the Report",
   subtitle: "A Subtitle that can be Very Much Longer if Necessary",
   authors: ("Name Familyname 1", "Name Familyname 2"),
-  department: "Department of Computer Science and Engineering",
+  department: "Department of Some Subject or Technology",
   subject: "Computer science and engineering",
-  supervisor: ("Supervisor Supervisorsson", "Department"),
+  supervisor: ("Supervisor Supervisorsson", "Company or Department"),
   advisor: ("Advisor Advisorsson", "Department"),
   examiner: ("Examiner Examinersson", "Department"),
+  cover: [Wind visualization constructed in Matlab showing a surface of constant wind speed along with streamlines of the flow.],
   abstract: [Abstract text about your project in Computer Science and Engineering],
   keywords: ("Keyword 1", "keyword 2"),
   acknowledgements: [Here, you can say thank you to your supervisor(s), company advisors and other